Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The Mount Isa Surrounds SA2 had a median taxpayer income of $68,266 and an average of $80,189 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is significantly higher than the national median income of $53,146 and average income of $66,593 in Queensland's Rest of Qld region.
-By September 2025, estimates suggest these figures would have increased to approximately $75,031 (median) and $88,136 (average), based on a Wage Price Index growth rate of 9.91% since financial year 2023.
-According to census data, individual earnings in Mount Isa Surrounds SA2 are at the 89th percentile nationally ($1,172 weekly), but household income ranks lower at the 56th percentile.
-The earnings profile shows that 35.4% of residents (1,530 people) fall within the $1,500 - 2,999 weekly earnings bracket, which is similar to regional levels where 31.7% occupy this range.
-After accounting for housing costs, residents retain 91.0% of their income, indicating strong purchasing power in the area.
+The Mount Isa Surrounds SA2 shows a median taxpayer income of $68,266 and an average of $80,189 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is extremely high nationally, contrasting with Regional Qld's median income of $53,146 and average income of $66,593.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $75,031 (median) and $88,136 (average) as of September 2025.
+Census data reveals individual earnings stand out at the 89th percentile nationally ($1,172 weekly), though household income ranks lower at the 56th percentile.
+The earnings profile shows the $1,500 - 2,999 bracket dominates with 35.4% of residents (1,530 people), reflecting patterns seen at regional levels where 31.7% similarly occupy this range.
+After housing costs, residents retain 91.0% of income, reflecting strong purchasing power.

 Frequently Asked Questions - Income